Ad115/Cell-System/README.md

 # CellSystem

-A simple framework to simulate dinamical systems flexible enough to allow adding custom 'loggers', that is, observer classes that record the relevant steps of the simulations.
+An agent-based framework for the simulation of biological cell systems (although it could conceivably do more).

-This was created to simulate cancer growth, while allowing to couple mutations and ancestry logging to study tumour phylogeny reconstruction algorithms.
+This was created to simulate cancer growth, taking into account nutrients and cell migration while allowing to couple mutations and ancestry logging to study tumour phylogeny reconstruction algorithms.

 ![Use case](assets/sidebyside.png)